deybvagm/CarND-Capstone/README.md

 #### Perception module
 This module is responsible for sensing the environment and communicate if an action should be performed.
 Specifically for this project, an action should be taken if there is a red traffic light in front of the car.
 To do this I have used two models, one for detecting the traffic light and one for classifying the traffic light color into red, yellow, green or unknown:

 - **Traffic light detection**: For this task, I used the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) with a pre-trained model using the COCO dataset.
 This model is able to recognize many objects, including traffic lights which is is represented with class 10 from the model output.
-Within the docker container, the model can be accessed with the path `/capstone/ros/src/tl_detector/models/detection/frozen_inference_graph.pb`
+Within the docker container, the model can be accessed with the path `models/detection/frozen_inference_graph.pb` in the `tl_detector` module

 - **Traffic light color classification**: For the classification task, a CNN was implemented using Keras.
 The CNN architecture was the LeNet5 which is presented below:

 ![LeNet5 model](imgs/model.png)

-Tu run the model inside the docker container, the model should be located in the path `/capstone/ros/src/tl_detector/models/classification/classification_model.h5`
+Tu run the model inside the docker container, the model should be located in the path `models/classification/classification_model.h5` inside the `tl_detector` module

 ### Planning module
 This module(`waypoint_updater`) subscribes to the `/traffic_waypoint` message that contains the closest waypoint where there is a red traffic light in order to change the car's speed gradually until it stops at the waypoint